 TIP: Short on time?
 You can pick which parts of the article you wish to read and jump to those sections via the collapsible Table of Contents. 🙂

 Koh Samui at a glance

 Koh Samui is an island in the southern region of Thailand.
 It is part of the province of Surat Thani and lies in the country’s gulf coast.
 The island has a considerable amount of luxury resorts, but there are also places for those on a budget.

 Climate is tropical, so pack some light clothes.
 And shorts!
 Lots of shorts.
 A portable umbrella or raincoat would also be useful to carry around for occasional showers.

 Currency: Thai baht (฿/THB/Bht/Bt)

 Power plugs with two-prong flat or round pins (types A and C) are commonly used.
 Those with two flat parallel pins and a round grounding pin (type B) and with three round pins are also used.
 The standard electrical current is 220 volts AC.

 In Thailand, they drive on the left side of the road.

-You can get to Koh Samui by plane, bus or train plus ferry.
+You can get from Bangkok to Koh Samui by plane, bus or train, plus ferry.
 Let’s break this down a bit further, shall we?